 As a web-based system, all Lightwave systems rely on a strong internet connection and the company’s servers.
 If you have weak internet, devices won’t turn on or off, and sequences will fail to complete.

 The same is true if the Lightwave servers go down.
 Thankfully, they are yet to experience any downtime or outages.
-These issues are not unique to Lightwave as they plaque every DIY home automation system out there, including Fibaro and Samsung SmartThings.
+These issues are not unique to Lightwave as they plague every DIY home automation system, including Fibaro and Samsung SmartThings.

-As the latest Lightwave hub, it’s easy to reset the device if it stops working or you have a power cut.
-However, unlike other Lightwave hubs, it’s not backwards compatible.
-If you’re hoping you can use series 1 devices, you’re sadly wrong.
+As the latest Lightwave hub, resetting it is easy if it stops working or there’s a power cut.
+Unlike other Lightwave hubs, it’s not backwards compatible.
+So, if you’re hoping you can use series 1 devices, you’re wrong.
 You’ll also need to upgrade your devices, adding to the cost.

-If you’re already using second series devices and your hub stops work, you’ll be back at square one.
-Lightwave is yet to release a tool that lets you import all of your data from an old hub to a new one.
+If you’re already using second series devices and your hub stops working, you’ll be back at square one.
+Lightwave has yet to release a tool that lets you import your data from an old hub to a new one.
 So you’ll have to work through the set up process yet again.

 Is the Lightwave Link Plus worth buying?

-If you want to build a Lightwave smart home, you’ll need a Link Plus.
+If you want to build a Lightwave smart home, you’ll need a Link Plus hub.
 There’s no way around it.
-That said, the LP2 Link Plus is a vast improvement over their original hub that only offered 125 devices and one-way communication.
+That said, the LP2 Link Plus is a vast improvement over their original hub, which offered 125 devices and one-way communication.

 The Lightwave Link Plus is slightly more expensive than the Samsung SmartThings hub and isn’t as advanced.
 SmartThings works with both Z-Wave and Zigbee, for example.

-A unique feature that the Link Plus LP2 offers is integration with Amazon Alexa, Google Assistant and Apple HomeKit.
-Instead of needing to find the app, select the room and adjust the device, you can use a simple voice command.
+A unique feature that the Lightwave Link Plus LP2 hub offers is integration with Amazon Alexa, Google Assistant and Apple HomeKit.
+Instead of finding the app, selecting the room and adjusting the device, you can use voice commands.
 Your system can be even more flexible.

-If you’re set on using Lightwave to automate your home, you’ll want to buy the latest Lightwave Link Plus LP2 and start building from there.
+If you want to use Lightwave to automate your home, you’ll want to buy the latest Lightwave Link Plus LP2 hub and start building from there.
 8/10